 Even the most established vendors struggle to cut through from time to time.
 Taking new and existing products and solutions to market is tough.
 With so many things to consider, it's unsurprising that many businesses feel overwhelmed: which channels do you focus on?
 How can you guarantee an ROI on your investment?

 In this post, we're aiming to give you as much insight into the efforts required to make an impact with your next B2B marketing campaign.
 Before you get overwhelmed by the volume of actions required, think about the potential returns that a successful campaign could bring.
 B2B leads are generally high-value.
 What would a good cost per lead (CPL) or acquisition (CPA) be?
 When you approach the effort vs return argument in this way, it often makes sense to make the time, resource and budget investment.
-Obviously, if you have few or no internal resources, or they're already stretched across other marketing activities, you might want to work with an experienced channel marketing partner.
+Obviously, if you have few or no internal resources, or they're already stretched across other marketing activities, you might want to work with an experienced channel marketing agency partner.

 The below information is fairly broad, check back later for more focused insights on taking vendor-owned solutions or your homegrown solutions as an ISV.
 It goes without saying, the tactics for each of these two contrasting approaches can differ significantly.
 If you're unsure about how to take a solution to market or want help doing so, get in touch.